iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/metaversion.md

  When creating objects, the latest version of the metadata from the current ones in the DB will be added to these objects.
 You can edit objects based on the saved version.

- ### Example of saved objects with different versions in DB:
+ ### Example of saved objects with different versions in DB

  ```
  {